polluks/cmsmake/README.md

 This is a really really simple implementation.
-The purpose is to allow a subset of `make` functionality which can be used interchangably between CMS and Unix/Linux/POSIX.
+The purpose is to allow a subset of `make` functionality which can be used interchangeably between CMS and Unix/Linux/POSIX.
 With care, common rules files can be crafted and.
 It works.

 Several commands which work like their Unix/Linux/POSIX counterparts